secdev/scapy/doc/scapy/advanced_usage.rst

    | Warning: The configuration in this section will disable BBB capes from
     working.
 Each cape has a small I2C EEPROM that stores info that the BBB needs to know in order to communicate with the cape.
 Disable I2C2, and the BBB has no way to talk to cape EEPROMs.
-Of course, if you don’t use capes then this is not a problem.
+Of course, if you don't use capes then this is not a problem.

    | Acquire DTS sources that matches your kernel version.
 Go